spothero/ace/docs/upgrading-v5.md

 Production settings for SSR support are on the way in a future release.

 ### Code Splitting
 Added ability to set `chunkFilename` for webpack client configuration.
+A full [guide on code splitting](docs-code-splitting) is available.

 ### Client Bundle Analyzation
 Added optional bundle analyzation for client JS bundles using [webpack-bundle-analyzer](https://github.com/webpack-contrib/webpack-bundle-analyzer).
 You can set this up in the *settings.js* file using `webpack.client.[development/production].analyze`.
 It's enabled by passing an options object (disabled by default).